MidnightDreamerX17/skill20/Skills/IllusionistPotential.md

-# Illusionist Magic (INT)
+# Illusionist Potential (INT)

 Illusionist Magic derives from the inherent magical power that exists in all sentient beings, as well as the primordial magical planes where beliefs, dreams, and imaginations reside.

-Read Illusionist Scroll: Illusionist Magic is added as a bonus to rolls to use the power of wizard scrolls, as well as to meld these scrolls into a spellbook.

-Illusionist Spellbook: Each level of Illusionist Magic allows the character to get one free spell in their spellbook.
-The spell must be of a Spell Circle that is allowed by their new Illusionist Magic Level.
+It requires a great amount of practice and refinement.

+Possible Spells: In combination with the Illusionist Power (INT) skill, the character can use their Illusionist Memorization Slots and Illusionist Spell Energies as follows:

 - Level 1: 1st-circle spells
 - Level 3: 2nd-circle spells